0xPolygon/polygon-docs/docs/learn/agglayer.md

 The solution to the current fragmentation is an ecosystem of interconnected, ZK-powered L2s.
 The infrastructure that connects them, the AggLayer, is a decentralized aggregation protocol operated by staked nodes that ensure safety for low-latency, cross-chain transactions and a unified bridge.

 !!! note
-    In this context, “safety” means the following:
-    It’s impossible for a rollup’s state to be finalized/settled on Ethereum if that chain state relies on an invalid or non-finalized state from another chain, or if it includes a transaction from an atomic bundle that has not executed successfully on all other chains.
+    In this context, “safety” implies that it is impossible for a rollup’s state to be finalized/settled on Ethereum if that chain state relies on an invalid or non-finalized state from another chain, or if it includes a transaction from an atomic bundle that has not executed successfully on all other chains.

 These chains submit proofs and state updates to the AggLayer, where the proofs are aggregated, and then settled on Ethereum.
 With atomic cross-chain guarantees, chains can safely interoperate at super-low latencies without having to wait for state finalization on Ethereum.